ARM-software/lisa/doc/transition_guide.rst

 Python 3
 ++++++++

 With Python 2 end of life drawing near, we decided to bridge the gap and move over to Python 3.
-Unlike :mod:`devlib` or :mod:`trappy`, we didn't go for compatibility with both Python 2 and Python 3 - LISA is now Python 3 only.
+Unlike :mod:`devlib`, we didn't go for compatibility with both Python 2 and Python 3 - LISA is now Python 3 only.

 Imports
 +++++++